cppservergit/apiserver2/docs/microk8s.md

 ## Step 6: Testing all APIs

-APIServer2 includes a set of sample APIs, and a bash script using CURL is also provided, just download and edit a couple of variables and you are ready to go.
+APIServer2 container includes a set of sample APIs, and a bash script using CURL for unit-testing is also provided, just download it and you are ready to go.

 Download from GitHub the latest version of `test.sh` script:
 ```
 curl -O -L https://raw.githubusercontent.com/cppservergit/apiserver2/main/unit-test/test.sh && chmod +x test.sh
 ```
 Run the script, change the URL to your VM address if necessary.
-The /api prefix is required, otherwise the request is rejected by the Ingress, this is to protect the Pods against common HTTP attacks:
+The /api prefix is required, otherwise the request is rejected by the Ingress, this is to protect the Pods against common HTTP attacks.
+Please note that `test.sh` requires the program `uuid`, if not present the script will install it before running the tests.

 ```
 ./test.sh https://mk8s.mshome.net /api
 ```